Skip to content

 sys.exit()

-# empty dictionary at the start
+# empty dictionary at start

 dico={}

-# read line
+# line reading

 # remove the end-of-line character

-# put the line into an array
+# put the line in a table

-# retrieve the login
+# retrieve login

-# remove the first two elements [login, pwd]
+# remove the first two elements [login,pwd]

-# create an entry in the dictionary
+# create a dictionary entry

-# read line
+# line reading

 # close the file

-# use the dictionary
+# using the dictionary

 Notes:

-- Line 37: to terminate the script in the middle of the code.
+• Line 37: to terminate the script in the middle of the code.

 The infos.txt file: